 The Palm Beach County Sports Commission expects the tournament to make a strong economic impact in Palm Beach County.
 With eight teams, personnel, and fans, the event brings an added boost to already surging tourism trends.
 Due in large part to sports events returning to Palm Beach County, hotel occupancy in The Palm Beaches has reached 80% for the first time since pandemic-related restrictions began in March of last year.

 “The Olympic spirit is coming to The Palm Beaches,” said George Linley, Executive Director of the Palm Beach County Sports Commission.
-“The Palm Beach County Sports Commission could not be more honored to add a historic event like the WBSC Baseball Americas Qualification Event for the Games of the XXXII Olympiad Tokyo 2020 to the storied history that is baseball in Palm Beach County.”
+“The Palm Beach County Sports Commission could not be more honored to add a historic event like the WBSC Baseball Americas Qualifier for the XXXII Olympiad Tokyo 2020 to the storied history that is baseball in Palm Beach County.”

 The Ballpark of the Palm Beaches might be Palm Beach County’s newest professional baseball facility but it is no stranger to hosting world-class baseball.
 Two recent World Series champions, the Houston Astros (2017) and Washington Nationals (2019), call the ballpark home each year for their Major League Baseball Spring Training games.
 Many elite baseball events have also played at the park including the Prospect Select Wave Invitational, Baseball Canada Junior Nationals, Palm Beach Classic, and Perfect Game USA 14U Florida Showcase.